Camille Claudel 1915: Reception

 Camille Claudel, 1915 has an approval rating of 80% on review aggregator website Rotten Tomatoes, based on 46 reviews, and an average rating of 7.2/10.
 The website consensus reads: "Camille Claudel, 1915 isn't an easy watch, but Juliette Binoche's excellent performance makes it worth the effort."
 Metacritic assigned the film a weighted average score of 65 out of 100, based on 16 critics, indicating "generally favourable reviews".

-According to Cine Vue's Patrick Gamble the filmmaker Bruno Dumont has delivered an "incredibly compassionate and humble observation of a tortured artist".
-Variety's Guy Lodge described the film as a "moving account of a brief period in the later life of the troubled sculptress" and appreciated Juliette Binoche's impersonation of Camille Claudel as nothing less than "mesmerising".
+According to Cine Vue's Patrick Gamble, the filmmaker Bruno Dumont has delivered an "incredibly compassionate and humble observation of a tortured artist".
+Variety's Guy Lodge described the film as a "moving account of a brief period in the later life of the troubled sculptress" and appreciated Juliette Binoche's performance as Camille Claudel as nothing less than "mesmerising".
 Screen Internationals Jonathan Romney ranked this film as "an amplification and indeed a deepening" of Dumont's hitherto existing accomplishments and artistic impact.
 Eric Kohn of IndieWire stated the film had a "concision" which displayed "an exactitude worthy of Robert Bresson".
 Analysing the film in depth for The Hollywood Reporter, Jordan Mintzer summed up the film in his "bottom line": "An unsettling portrait of the artist as a mad woman, anchored by a riveting lead performance".